osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Get Streams Access Control List`

-Get the default ACL for the Streams collection.
+Gets the default ACL for the Streams collection.
 For more information on ACL, see [Access Control](xref:accessControl).

 ### Request
  ```text